 Beth Douthirt Cohen joined the staff of CRGE in August 2008.
 Beth has a PhD in Education Policy and Leadership, focusing on the culture of education.
 Before coming to the University of Maryland, Beth was an educator for high school students in New York City.
 She has also worked with young people ages 10-21 as an educator, counselor, academic advisor, and college admissions officer.
 She was on the Advisory Board for two high schools, and the Planning Team for a new 6th-12th grade school in Brooklyn.
 She has her M.Ed. in Adolescent Risk and Prevention from Harvard University and her B.A. in English Literature and Creative Writing from Barnard College of Columbia University.
-Beth is a lecturer in Education Policy Studies where she teaches undergraduate and Masters degree courses on the culture of education and the use of post-colonial cultural studies theories in educational practice and research.
+Beth is a lecturer and teaches graduate courses on the culture of education, the use of post-colonial cultural studies theories in applied research, and qualitative research methodologies.
 Her ethnographic research looks at the process of how young people with relative privilege who consider themselves allies of marginalized populations understand and enact concepts such as solidarity, identity, power, and privilege, and the role of their schools in this process.